-Miami Investment Fraud Lawyer, Securities Attorney, SEC & FINRA Securities Law Firm, and Breach of Fiduciary Duty Attorney
+Miami Investment Fraud Lawyer, Securities Attorney, SEC & FINRA Securities Law Firm

 Miami investment fraud lawyers at Bakhtiari & Harrison are focused on the representation of Miami-based clients in complex arbitration, litigation, and related legal services in matters involving the securities industry.
 The firm’s partners have extensive experience in securities, employment, and regulatory matters.
 Our focus is on delivering strategic and creative client-centric solutions.